ebozonne/SmartHRT/README.md

   - copy and paste the content of `dashboard_base.yaml` -> save.
 - Add the calculated recovery time (`input_datetime.recoverystart_hour`) as a condition to start the radiators (amongst the other calendar rules) in your own automation

-e.g. I have this automation to manage my radiatiors
+e.g. I have this automation to manage my radiators

 <img src="img/HeatingAutomationExample.png" alt="Alt Text" style="width:35%; height:auto;">